pawalt/personal-site/content/posts/nfqueue-mysterious-reset.md

 ### The bug revealed

 Remember when I said that Caplance isn't binding to a specific port?
-That turns out to be the key to the puzzle here.
-Let's think about the connection establishment journey:
+That turns out to be the key to the puzzle here. **Since Caplance listens for all TCP connections instead of a single port, it never sends a "bind" request to the OS.
+This means that the OS will still respond to all incoming TCP connections with a RESET.**

+To clarify, let's think about the connection establishment journey:

 1. SYN leaves the client
 1. SYN hits the load balancer